dizanetti/elk-stack/README.md

 The purpose of this project is to simulate an environment of microservices that centralize the logs in the ELK for further analysis.

+For this project i will use Spring boot for micro services, Docker compose for orchestrate and configuration.

 What is ELK?

 ELK took its place very quickly in the world of logs and metrics, mainly because it is open-source and highly scalable.
 Together they form a powerful data analysis platform.